vlang/v/README.md

 ### Dependencies

-You'll need `make`, `git`, `libc-dev`, and a C compiler.
+You'll need `make`, `git`, `libc-dev`, `binutils`, and a C compiler.
 If you are doing development, you most likely already have it installed.

 On macOS run `xcode-select --install` if you don't have XCode or XCode tools.